gajop/sprd/README.md

 Below you can see my very rough roadmap:

 ### :construction: In progress:
-- Avoid panic in library code, use explitic errors instead of `<dyn Error>`

 ### :bookmark: Dev release:
 - Improve command naming: download-repo is especially deceptive